IamErol/NBU/README.md

    pip install -r requirements.txt
    ```

-5. **To load these variables, you can use python-dotenv package.
+5. **To load env variables, you can use python-dotenv package.
 In your Django settings, do:**:

    ```
    import os